 Example of an event budget template

-To make your life easier, we’ve provided you with a corporate event budget template to work off of above.
+To make your life easier, we’ve provided you with a corporate event budget template to work off of below.

 Notice how our spreadsheet breaks items into subcategories and includes a line for “Subtotal” for each expense area.
 This will help you see what the biggest chunks of your budget are being spent on and make it easier to identify any costs that need to be cut down.

 And don’t underestimate the “details” column!
 Be as precise as you can because it’s easy to forget the details when you’re in the thick of event planning.

 You don’t want to miss anything or make mistakes down the road due to negligent note-taking.